NeuroJSON/jnifti/JNifTi_specification.md

 In the NIFTI-1/2 formats, the `dim_info` field combines 3 parameters, `freq_dim`, `phase_dim`
 and `slice_dim` using bit-masks.
-To enhance readability, in JNifTi, we use explicit subfields to represent each of the parameter, "Freq", "Phase" and "Slice" inside the "DimInfo" structure to store the corresponding values.
+To enhance readability, in JNifTi, we use explicit subfields to represent each of the parameter, `"Freq"`, `"Phase"` and `"Slice"` inside the "DimInfo" structure to store the corresponding values.
 A fixed order of the 3 subfields is not required.

 #### Unit  (NIFTI-1 header: xyzt_units)